 Of course preparing a will is not always simple.
 It involves identifying your assets, noting property owned as joint tenant, considering involvement of family companies and trusts, and considering superannuation funds, and insurance policies, Finally we must consider what effect your death might have on all of these.

-For many clients we recommend more complex wills incorporating testamentary trust, life estates, provisions for grandchildren.
+For many clients we recommend more complex wills incorporating testamentary trust, life estates, or provisions for grandchildren and others.
 For some we must deal with children from prior relationships, and the myriad of other factors and relationships that make up family arrangements.

 Contesting a Will